wiemayari/wiemayari/README.md

 # 👋 Hi, I'm Wiem Ayari
 ### **Mobile & Web Developer** | Flutter • Android • React

 Passionate about building seamless digital experiences with a focus on performance and clean architecture.
-Currently diving deep into [current interest, e.g., "Kotlin Multiplatform" or "Edge Computing"].
+Currently diving deep into ["Kotlin Multiplatform" or "Edge Computing"].

 ---